Lilac-dot/Microphone-Amplifier-with-Class-AB-Driver/README.md

 The use of diode biasing enables Class-AB operation, improving efficiency while reducing crossover distortion.

-Components Used
+Components Used:
-Component	Description
 BC547	NPN Transistor
 BC557	PNP Transistor
 1N4148	Diode
 Capacitors	10 µF, 100 µF, 220 µF
 Resistors	Biasing and current control
 Power Supply	12 V DC

-Working Principle
+Working Principle:
-Input Stage
+Input Stage:

 The microphone signal is applied through a coupling capacitor that blocks DC components and allows only the AC signal to pass into the amplifier.

-Voltage Amplifier Stage
+Voltage Amplifier Stage:

 A common-emitter transistor stage provides significant voltage gain to amplify the weak input signal.

-Driver Stage
+Driver Stage:

 The driver transistor increases the current capability of the signal and acts as a buffer for the output stage.

-Biasing Network
+Biasing Network:

 Two diodes provide approximately 1.4 V biasing to ensure that the output transistors remain slightly conducting, thereby reducing crossover distortion.

-Class-AB Push-Pull Output Stage
+Class-AB Push-Pull Output Stage:

 The final stage uses complementary NPN and PNP transistors: